suddu21/Deep-Learning-Assignment-2/README.md

-# Deep Learning Assignment 2 - CNN and Transfer Learning
+# Deep Learning Assignment 2 - Sudhanva S (DA24M023)

-This repository contains a Jupyter Notebook (`dl-a2.ipynb`) implementing a custom CNN and fine-tuned VGG19 model on the iNaturalist 12K dataset, using Weights & Biases (W&B) for hyperparameter tuning.
+This repository is my codebase for DA6401 Deep Learning Assignment 2 and contains `dl-a2.ipynb` implementing a custom CNN (Part A) and fine-tuned VGG19 model (Part B) on the iNaturalist 12K dataset, using Wandb for hyperparameter tuning.

 ## Repository Structure

 ```
 DL-Assignment2/
-├── dl-a2.ipynb              # Jupyter Notebook with implementation
+├── dl-a2.ipynb              # Jupyter Notebook with full implementation
 ├── inaturalist_12K/         # iNaturalist 12K dataset
 │   ├── train/               # Training images by class
 │   └── val/                 # Test images by class